Give Up Your Day Job

 What you should do is quit, best case senario, they’ll offer you your job back.
 Worst case scenario, you can get a better job doing something you really want to do.
 Maybe that should be the other way around?

-Maz from team Doinit did just that, this is what happened:
+Maz from team Doinit did just that, in his words, this is what happened:

 So I kept quiet and on the 18th June handed in my notice (giving them exactly a month) explaining to them that I am doing this rally.
 They accepted my resignation and we parted on good terms.